-17. CUMULATIVE & COMBINED IMPACTS
+17. CLIMATE CHANGE, CUMULATIVE & COMBINED IMPACTS

-- 17.1.1 This section provides a review of the potential cumulative and combined effects that may arise as a result of the proposed development. - 17.1.2 Cumulative effects are those that may arise as a result of different effects originating from the proposed development (e.g. air quality effects plus noise effects) acting in combination upon a receptor. - 17.1.3 Combined effects are those that may arise as a result of the effects of the proposed development in conjunction with other developments in the vicinity of the proposed quarry. - 17.1.4 The technical appendices within the ES have been prepared to address the baseline conditions and potential impacts for each environmental issue identified within the Scoping Opinion.
+- 17.1.1 This section provides a review of the potential cumulative and combined effects that may arise as a result of the proposed development, together with a review of the potential climate change impacts anticipated from the minerals development.
+The climate change impacts are assessed within the statement included in Appendix 13. - 17.1.2 Cumulative effects are those that may arise as a result of different effects originating from the proposed development (e.g. air quality effects plus noise effects) acting in combination upon a receptor. - 17.1.3 Combined effects are those that may arise as a result of the effects of the proposed development in conjunction with other developments in the vicinity of the proposed quarry. - 17.1.4 The technical appendices within the ES have been prepared to address the baseline conditions and potential impacts for each environmental issue identified within the Scoping Opinion.
 The assessments (air quality, landscape, traffic, noise, hydrology/hydrogeology and ecology) have each identified the outcome of the proposed development and (where relevant) any cumulative effects. - 17.1.5 Also considered here are the cumulative effects resulting from major developments within the vicinity of the site.
 In order to identify the relevant developments to be assessed information has been gathered from on line planning portals and local/district development plans. - 17.1.6 The major developments within the vicinity of the site include the recently permitted proposals by Berkeley Homes on Land at Winterbrook that comprises some 550 residential dwellings, with a new primary school and care home.
 This site is located about 250m to the north west of the proposed quarry site.
 This application has recently been approved by SODC. - 17.1.7 To the east of the River Thames, the Mongewell development has also been approved by SODC, that includes a redevelopment of the existing buildings to create a significant number of residential dwellings.
 This large site is currently for sale by the developers who gained planning permission. - 17.1.8 In late 2017, Grundon Sand and Gravel Ltd received planning permission for a strategic new quarry development at New Barn Farm, Cholsey.
-These proposals include a new access on to the A4130 and the extraction of over 2.5million tonnes of sand and gravel over a period of about 18 years.
+These proposals include a new access on to the A4130 and the extraction of over 2.5 million tonnes of sand and gravel over a period of about 18 years.